 Below are updates from major pharmacies on changes or options related to COVID-19 for individuals:

 Some companies are also providing additional services to help individuals access or pay for medication during this time, including in some instances options for no-cost medication.
-Takeda, Otsuka, and others are listing available resources and support for individuals prescribed their medications.
+Otsuka and others are listing available resources and support for individuals prescribed their medications.
 To determine if your medication is eligible, check out who makes each prescription and head to their website.